Get answers to your most important questions about the PORTAL program at the Icahn School of Medicine at Mount Sinai.

 A: The clinical research courses include research design, biostatistics, grant writing, elective study, and a mentored clinical research project/thesis.
 Courses are small, so there is ample opportunity to ask questions and learn from the professors, all of whom are clinical investigators themselves.
 As a PORTAL student you are in class with graduate students, residents, and fellows interested in pursuing a clinical research career, so that you gain a broad perspective.

 A:There is a lot of support for finding mentors.
-You will work individually with Keith Sigel, MD, PhD and Jennifer Jao, MD, MPH to find a research mentor for your scholarly year.
+You will work individually with Mary Rojas, PhD and Keith Sigel, MD, PhD to find a research mentor for your scholarly year.
 If you participate in research at the School you submit evaluations of your mentors and projects, so the MSRO has a lot of information available about student experiences with various researchers.
 As a PORTAL student you also meet with the PORTAL Peer Mentoring Group throughout the year to discuss issues such as finding a mentor and selecting a research project.

 A: The MD/MSCR program provides you with formal training and the tools necessary to become a clinical investigator.
 You benefit from participating in a research year, knowing in advance that your funding is guaranteed, with some of Mount Sinai's top clinicians and mentors.
 In addition, the advising support is outstanding throughout your medical career.

 A: There is some overlap among the degrees, but the ultimate aim of each degree is different.
 Traditionally, MD/PhD programs seek to train physician-investigators who are interested in basic science and want to apply basic science to patient care.
 The MD/MSCR degree is for students who also want to become physician-investigators, but with a focus on clinical and translational research (research involving humans or human specimens).
 The MD/MPH focuses more on public health, disease prevention, and community health.